stonesan101/MHR-Damage/README.md

 **Shots To Kill** - Uses your effective damage to calculate the dps uptime needed to kill the selected monster.
 This assumes optimal timings for your recoil and reload which can vary a bit in actual gameplay.
 Unless you are doing a 4 Player run where the monster will not be getting to move i recommend you take other factors into account like movement while reloading/shooting, and support ammo available.

-**Pierce Damage Adjust** - This adjusts the damage displayed in the Total and Effective columns for Pierce Ammo and Elemental Pierce ammo to give you a more realistic damage output.
+**Pierce Damage Adjust** - This adjusts the damage displayed in the Effective Damage column for Pierce Ammo and Elemental Pierce ammo to give you a more realistic damage output.
 The Legendary setting is unrealistic to achieve unless the monster has Water Blight.

 **Spare Shot Adjust** - Allows you to add up to 10% to the selected Spare Shot activation rate.